brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Be sure to turn off VSync and the in-game Minecraft frame limiter.

+One user has reported reduced FPS when running SpecialK.
+If this happens to you, please let me know through Discord or Github!

 Process Priority
 ======
-After launching Minecraft, set Java to run at a high process priority in Windows with the task manager:
+After launching Minecraft, set Java to run at a high process priority in Windows with the task manager, so that nothing "interrupts" it:

 ![taskmanager](Tutorial_Images/taskmon.PNG)

-Linux users can append the command `sudo nice -n -15` to thier launch arguments.
+Linux users can append the command `sudo nice -n -15` to thier launch arguments, or use `renice` after launching.

 Performance Mods